Academic Programmes That Make a Difference

 At the master’s level, in particular, the tradition of research-oriented teaching requires a strong focus on methods and problem solving skills.
 Students are then given the opportunity to apply their knowledge to current economic questions.
 Moreover, they can also participate in research projects.
 Our students will be equipped to take on challenging tasks both in industry and in pursuit of further studies, such as a doctoral programme.

-The Service Centre for Students of the Faculty of Economic Sciences welcomes any questions you might have about our programmes, and serves a central point of contact throughout the duration of your studies.
+The Service Centre for Students of the Faculty of Business and Economics welcomes any questions you might have about our programmes, and serves a central point of contact throughout the duration of your studies.